 Understanding Allergy and Hay Fever Medications (cont.)

 Antihistamine eyedrops, such as azelastine (Optivar), ketotifen (Zaditor), or olopatadine (Patanol), are used to relieve symptoms like itchy or watery eyes.
 Other eyedrops containing anti-inflammatory agents, such as ketorolac (Acular), or corticosteroid eyedrops, such as loteprednol (Alrex, Lotemax) may also decrease swelling and irritation.
 Nonprescription eyedrops that are used for allergies and hay fever are also available.
 These eyedrops contain decongestants (phenylephrine, naphazoline, or tetrahydrozoline) and/or antihistamines (pheniramine or antazoline).
-Some examples include naphazoline and zinc (Clear Eyes ACR), Naphcon-A, Visine Allergy Relief,
+Some examples include naphazoline and zinc (Clear Eyes ACR), Naphcon-A, Visine Allergy Relief, and Opcon-A.

 - How antiallergy eyedrops work: These drugs decrease inflammation or inhibit histamine release.
 The result is a decrease in symptoms involving the eye, such as itching, tearing, or swelling.